 1. Initiation Ceremonies and Rites of Passage

-A right of passage might include a walkabout in Australian Aboriginal society, a game hunt, loss of virginity, or something else important to a society to signify coming-of-age.
+A rite of passage might include a walkabout in Australian Aboriginal society, a game hunt, loss of virginity, or something else important to a society to signify transition and coming-of-age.

-An initiation ceremony is a similar type of liminality.
+An initiation ceremony is a similar type of liminal space.
 Ceremonies such as Bah Mitzvahs, Quincineras, other important coming-of-age birthdays, and Weddings represent liminal moments.

 These are moments when your society recognizes you as crossing a threshold and occupying a new identity after the ceremony.
 You will now have new rights and responsibilities and be seen differently by others.
 This may be exciting because it opens up new possibilities, but can be scary because you don’t know whether it will be good or bad for you.

 When we’re sent into exile, we are placed in a sort of waiting zone where we sit around to find out what will happen to us next.
 There are many possibilities in this liminal space.
 Napoleon Bonaparte gives a great example of this.
 When he was first exiled from France, he was only gone for a few years before returning to rule France again.
 But soon enough he was sent into exile again.
 This time, he never returned and died in his exile.

 3. Stairwells, Hallways and Elevators

 Passages between physical spaces are great literal examples of liminal spaces.
 A stairwell is an empty, quiet liminal space (even eerie, sometimes) which we use when passing from one place to the next.
 These sorts of spaces are used in often unintended ways.
 I find this very interesting.
 As a professor, I see students using spaces that are liminal as subversive spaces.
 They smoke cigarettes there, hide from campus security, etc.